womenwhocode-belfast/SageMakerWorkshop/README.md

 There are many other optional features that you can set up such as VPC, Tags and Git Repo.
 For this tutorial, we will be cloning the git repo in the notebook instance terminal.

+8. Wait for the server status to change to **InService**.
+This may take several minutes.
+9. Click **Open Jupyter**, You will now see the Jupyter homepage for your notebook instance.

 ### 4. Clone Project to Notebook Instance

+1. On the Jupyter notebook homepage at the top right, click on **New** which will open a dropdown menu.
+Click **Terminal**.
+This will then open a Jupyter Notebook Terminal!
+2. Type **git clone https://github.com/womenwhocode-belfast/SageMakerWorkshop.git** to clone this project into jupyter notebook.

+There is another way to do this [..]

+## 5. Build Model

+For this workshop, we are using the breast cancer dataset.

+1. In Jupyter Notebook, open file [..]